My rating: 4 of 5 stars

 When the wave receded, my corruption had been washed away.
 Together with that receding wave, together with the countless living organisms it contained—microbes, seeds of marine plants, fish eggs—my myriad spermatozoa had been engulfed in the foaming sea and carried away.

-After a description of his schooldays and youthful crushes on young men, Mishima devotes the second half of the novel to his abortive and never-consummated relationship with a young woman named Sonoko, for whom he seems to feel a genuine love, a love crossed and contorted by his absence of sexual interest in her and by his knowledge that his wish to marry her is partially just a wish to lead a normatively respectable life.
-The narrator’s analysis of his own mixed motives and confusions is incisive: his conclusion—that he idealizes women, or indeed the woman in himself, his female soul, his anima, which is precisely why he can never feel bloody, excremental lust for them—makes this novel perhaps exemplary not just of modern gay male sexuality, but of modern male sexuality tout court:
+After a description of his schooldays and youthful crushes on young men, Mishima devotes the second half of the novel to his abortive and never-consummated relationship with a young woman named Sonoko.
+He seems to love her genuinely, with a love crossed and contorted by his absence of sexual interest in her and by his knowledge that his wish to marry her is partially just a wish to lead a normatively respectable life.
+The narrator’s analysis of his own mixed motives and confusions is incisive: he concludes that he idealizes women, or indeed the woman in himself, his female soul, his anima, which is precisely why he can never feel bloody, excremental lust for them.
+This revelation makes the novel exemplary not just of modern gay male sexuality, but of modern male sexuality tout court:

 To give a superficial explanation, my soul still belonged to Sonoko.
 Although it does not mean that I accept the concept outright, I can conveniently use the medieval diagram of the struggle between soul and body to make my meaning clear: in me there was a cleavage, pure and simple, between spirit and flesh.
 To me Sonoko appeared the incarnation of my love of normality itself, my love of things of the spirit, my love of everlasting things.